 The 10 Bachelor's Degrees

-Check out the ten most popular majors, as reported by the national Center for Education Statistics.
-Learn about the top careers that go along with a given degree, too, with salaries from the U.S. Bureau of Labor Statistics.
+Check out these 10 majors and learn about the careers that go along with each degree, with salary information from the U.S. Bureau of Labor Statistics.

 A bachelor's degree in accounting allows you to analyze, interpret, and manage financial information and documents that keep an organization's operations fiscally honest.